 My Bachelor’s thesis investigated the acoustics of the saxophone and the role of its geommetry on the produced sound.

 We first studied standard saxophones using a conical model with a small mouthpiece at its apex.
-We then its acoustical similarities with a theoretical model for an open cylinder having a small mouthpiece positioned on its surface using dynamic systems.
-We finally compared our simulations with experiments on a 3D-printed prototype, that we named « transverse saxophone », by analogy with the transverse flute.
+We then explored its acoustical similarities with an open cylinder model equipped with a small mouthpiece on its surface, using dynamic systems-based simulations.
+We finally compared our computational simulations with material experiments on a 3D-printed prototype, that we named « transverse saxophone », by analogy with the transverse flute.

 BSc Report (2013)